-Where a household customer is able to demonstrate that surface water from their property does not drain to a public sewer they will not incur the surface water charge. does not drain to a public sewer they will not incur the surface water charge.
+Where a household customer is able to demonstrate that surface water from their property does not drain to a public sewer they will not incur the surface water charge.
 21. Sewerage undertakers must set out in their charges schemes how any reduction in the charges payable for the provision of sewerage services to any premises will be calculated if customers can demonstrate that they have significantly reduced the volume of surface water draining to a public sewer from their premises or explain why there is no such provision.
 In determining the surface water drainage charge for household customers, an assumption has already been made to recognise that, for an average customer, the full site area of the premises does not drain to a sewer.
 Therefore, the charge already includes an allowance for partial surface water drainage.
 It is not considered appropriate to measure the site area of individual household premises due to the high volume of administrative activities this would entail.
 Trade effluent 22.
 Charges to be paid in connection with the carrying out of a sewerage undertaker's trade effluent functions must be based on the Mogden formula, a reasonable variant of the Mogden formula or on a demonstrably more cost reflective basis.
 Trade effluent charges are not applicable to the household charges scheme.
 Social tariffs / Concessionary drainage charges 23.
 Charges schemes must state: (a) whether or not undertakers have decided to include in the charges scheme: (i) provision designed to reduce charges to community groups in respect of surface water drainage from their property (having had regard to any guidance issued by the Minister under section 43 of the Flood and Water Management Act 2010); (ii) provision designed to reduce charges for individuals who would have difficulty paying in full (having had regard to any guidance issued by the Minister under section 44 of the Flood and Water Management Act 2010); and (b) if any such provision is included, how eligible customers can apply for such reduced charges.
 Section 23 a(i) above is not relevant to household charges.
-In relation to section 23 a(ii) there are schemes (WaterSure, Help To Pay and Back on Track) designed to reduce charges for household customers who struggle to pay.
+In relation to section 23 a(ii) there are schemes (WaterSure, WaterSure Plus, Help To Pay, Back on Track and Low Income Discount) designed to reduce charges for household customers who struggle to pay.
 Details of these tariffs, including how eligible customers can apply for each tariff, are set out in the household charges scheme.
-Times and methods of payment
+Times and methods of payment 24.
+Charges schemes must include provisions giving customers a reasonable choice as to the times and methods of payment of the charges fixed by the scheme.